andrew1421lee/remindme/README.md

 2. Put the scripts somewhere safe.
 For this tutorial, we will be putting it in ~/events

+3. Make a new BOT in the GroupMe Developers page.
+Edit the remindme.py script to your liking.

 3. Create a new 'events.csv' file in the same directory as the script.
 The 'events.csv' is formated like so:
 ```